“It wasn’t until Del Ford published his ‘United States Major and Minor Mint Errors’, that the term ‘cud’ was first used to describe this error.”

 Rim cuds occur only on the outermost periphery of the die and do not warrant attribution by itself.
 They are relatively common and are often spotted.

 To the left is an 1859 Indian Head Cent with a rim cud on the obverse.
 It runs from about 12:00 to 1:00 and does extend into the denticles.
 Cuds that include the denticles, but do not extend into the field or other devices, are also commonly called rim cuds.

-Another example of a rim cud on the reverse of an 1864 Copper Nickel Indian Cent.
-The rim cud on this specimen can be seen at roughly 8:00.
+At center is a rim cud on the reverse of an Indian Head Cent that is nearly limited to the rim.
+At right is an example of a rim cud on the reverse of an 1864 Copper Nickel Indian Cent.
+The rim cud on this specimen can be seen at roughly 3:00.

 If you have an example of cuds on a Flying Eagle Cent, let us know!
 We would like to get additional pictures!

 Last, collar cuds are created when the collar die breaks.
 The collar dies retains the coin’s shape when it is pressed.
 These types of cuds are very difficult to find for several reasons.
 First, no one ever looks at the edge of a coin!
 Second, they are difficult to see.
 Last, they are likely occurred only very rarely.
 I’ve only seen two examples, and both were from the same die and collar combination.